shakfu/chuck-max/README.md

 # chuck-max

-A [project](https://github.com/shakfu/chuck-ma) to minimally embed the [chuck](https://chuck.stanford.edu) engine in a Max/MSP external.
+A [project](https://github.com/shakfu/chuck-max) to embed the [chuck](https://chuck.stanford.edu) engine in a Max/MSP external.

-It currently has one external (`chuck~`) with the following features and limitations:
+This repo is itself a Max package with one external (`chuck~`) which has the following features and limitations:

+- A Max external which embeds the chuck 1.5.2.5-dev (chai) engine.

 - Generate and process audio via an embedded chuck engine by running chuck files with `global` parameters controlled and adjusted in realtime by Max messages.